History of Michael Porter Jr. in Timeline

 As of 2020, Michael Porter Jr. is no longer vegetarian or vegan.

-On September 27, 2021, Michael Porter Jr. and the Denver Nuggets agreed to a 5-year, $172 million rookie extension, potentially reaching $207 million if he is selected to an All-NBA Team.
+On September 27, 2021, Michael Porter Jr. and the Denver Nuggets agreed to a 5-year rookie extension.

-On November 29, 2021, after appearing in only 9 games, Michael Porter Jr.'s agent announced that he would miss the remainder of the 2021–22 NBA season due to a third back surgery.
+On November 29, 2021, Michael Porter Jr.'s agent announced that he would miss the remainder of the 2021-22 NBA season as he would be undergoing a third back surgery.

 On September 10, 2023, while visiting Taiwan, Michael Porter Jr. threw out the first pitch at a CTBC Brothers game.